BJP takes out protest rallies against communal violence in B'desh | Politics

 - India

-The BJP West Bengal unit on Monday took out protest rallies across the state in protest against attack on Hindu minority, vandalization of temples and Durga puja marquees in Bangladesh and questioned the silence of Trinamool Congress on the issue.
+The BJP West Bengal unit on Monday took out protest rallies across the state in protest against attack on the Hindu minorities, vandalization of temples and Durga puja marquees in Bangladesh and questioned the silence of Trinamool Congress on the issue.

+The saffron party took out rallies in every district of the state condemning the ''attack'' on minority Hindus in the neighbouring country and demanded immediate action and punishment of those involved in the communal violence by the Bangladesh government.

 ''Globally recognized philanthropic organizations like ISKCON have come under attack in Bangladesh.
 The global community is outraged at the barbaric attack.
 The way the Hindus were attacked there is condemnable.
 We stand by our Hindu brothers and sisters in Bangladesh,'' the former union minister said.